filecoin-project/specs/src/algorithms/crypto/signatures.md

 uint 64 representation of the following:
 - inputDelimeter = `0`

+Alphanumerics used as input to signatures are encoded as ASCII strings.

 ## Signature Types

 Filecoin currently uses two types of signatures: